brglng/vim-im-select/README.md

 ### `g:im_select_command`

 This variable can be set to the `im-select` program path of your own (only useful on macOS and Windows).

+### `g:im_select_enable_for_win32_gvim`

+The plugin is disabled on GVim for Windows, as GVim fow Windows already support IM alto switching.
+Set this variable to 1 if you want to enable anyway.